 Harbour Energy has a leading CO2 storage position in Europe and the UK with net storage resources of over 650 million tonnes of CO2.
 It offers the potential for long-term and stable cash flows which are complementary to Harbour’s business and provide a diversity of revenue that is not linked to oil and gas prices.

-In 2025 we continue to mature our operated Viking project in the UK towards a potential final investment decision (FID) alongside the Acorn project in Scotland, while the Wintershall Dea transaction strengthened our pipeline of potential projects, adding CO2 storage licences in Denmark, Norway and the UK.
+We have continued to mature our operated Viking project in the UK towards a potential final investment decision (FID) alongside the Acorn project in Scotland, while the Wintershall Dea transaction strengthened our pipeline of potential projects, adding CO2 storage licences in Denmark, Norway and the UK.

 Located in the UK’s most industrial and emissions-intensive region, with the ability to reuse existing infrastructure and a robust and scalable CO2 storage system close to European markets, Viking is a strategically and cost-advantaged project.
 Viking aims to transport and store up to 15 mtpa of CO2 by 2035.
-Its gross storage resource increased to 417 million tonnes (2023: 300 million tonnes) as at year end 2024.
-This follows the addition of the storage resources of two new CCS licences in Viking’s vicinity awarded in 2023.
-In Spring 2025, Viking reached two key milestones, FEED and development consent was granted for the onshore pipeline.

 Harbour also has an interest in the cost-advantaged, onshore Greenstore CCS project in Denmark, which is being progressed through the appraisal work programme.
 Harbour has a 40% operator interest, with Ineos as our non-operated partner alongside the Danish state.